 - Welcome to the Big Time

-How do these headlines make you feel?
+CTAs aside, how do these headlines make you feel?
 What’s your gut reaction to them?

 Let’s run them through the Plinkett test.
 Describe the “speaker” in these headlines without describing what they look like, what they might be wearing, or what profession they might have.

 Chances are, you can’t describe the “character” in the first ad–not without describing their clothing or job title.
+The person who writes “Now Hiring Company Drivers” probably sits at a cubicle and wears a polo, khakis, and one of those bulky telemarketer headsets.
+They want to sell you something.

 The first scored a 30, and the second scored a 79.
 Whoa.